zebadoba/RTTD-test/noob_README.md

 API](https://developer.uber.com)
 ## Credits
-Brendan Nee me@bn.ee -- All the code, all the version, all the instructions and Readme V1 Andy -- he wrote the NOOB_readme as the strugled with basic Linux
+Brendan Nee me@bn.ee -- All the code, all the version, all the instructions and Readme V1 Andy -- he wrote the NOOB_readme as he strugled with basic Linux commands
 ## License
 (The MIT License) Copyright (c) 2014 Brendan Nee &lt;me@bn.ee&gt; Permission is hereby granted, free of charge, to any person obtaining a